University of Michigan School of Information

 Biography

-Gabriela Marcu studies the role of mobile and information systems in coordination of care for vulnerable populations.
-Her work has especially focused on applied behavior analysis for children with special needs, and other behavioral and mental health services.
-She designs and evaluates apps and other technologies to ensure that they fit their intended context of use, through community-based approaches, participatory design, and user experience research.
+Gabriela Marcu studies the role of mobile and collaborative technologies in behavioral interventions and care coordination.
+She designs and evaluates apps and other technologies to understand how they fit their context of use, through community-based approaches, participatory design, and user experience methods.

 Areas of interest

-Human-centered design; participatory research and design; collaboration of care teams; behavioral and mental health; special education
+Human-centered design; participatory research and design; behavioral and mental health; ubiquitous computing

 Honors and awards